attilacsontos/Test_3236_01/Thunderbird articles/4_How_to_use_email_encryption_in_Thunderbird.md

 # How to use email encryption in Thunderbird?

-## 1. Email ancryption in Thunderbird
+## 1. Email encryption in Thunderbird

 To use the OpenPGP feature (end-to-end encryption or E2EE), you must set up a public-private key pair for your email address in Thunderbird.